The logging truck, quite simply, had been massively overloaded.

 - Increases the registration fee for vehicles subject to highway inspections and terminal audits from $10 to $16.

-accident crash victims, is making Washington roads and highways safer.
+accidents crashes, is making Washington roads and highways safer.

 It is helpful to remember that real, positive change can come from terrible tragedy.